dd0sxx/sapience/packages/protocol/src/parlay/ParlayPool_Usage_Examples.md

 - ✅ More efficient capital usage
 - ✅ Clear risk/reward structure

+### Settlement Timeline:
+- ✅ Parlays can only be settled after 30 days from creation
+- ✅ Markets must be settled before parlay settlement
+- ✅ Only Yes/No markets are supported
+- ✅ Winner takes full payout amount

 ### Security Features:
 - ✅ Reentrancy protection
 - ✅ Proper balance tracking
 - ✅ NFT-based ownership verification
 - ✅ Expiration handling
 - ✅ Safe token transfers
+- ✅ Market validation (Yes/No markets only)

 This orderbook-style system ensures fair competition among takers while providing makers with the best possible payouts for their parlays.
+The 30-day settlement requirement ensures markets have time to resolve before any payouts are distributed.